 Selena strung beads for a man who had a bead business and gave the money to her mother.
 The man was somewhat kind to her.

 Gordon Ralfe, my hero of the movie, is played by Sydney Portier.
 One day while walking through the park he notices that a young girl needs help.
 He stops to help her, not recognizing that she is blind.
 This is the begining of a life changing relationship.

 Kindness Takes Courage

 I am sure that Gordon recognized the danger of befriending a white female, especially a young white female in America during the 1960s.
+Many white Americans were very angered by black/white relationships.
+There was usually no time for explanations.
 Losing his life was a very real possibility for this.